-- S.1587 Provisional technical characteristics of earth stations on board vessels operating in the frequency bands 5925-6425 MHz and 14-14.5 GHz which are allocated to the fixed-satellite service - SF.1585 Example approach for determination of the composite area within which interference to fixed service stations from earth stations on board vessels when operating in motion near a coastline would need to be evaluated. - SF.1648 Use of frequencies by earth stations on board vessels transmitting in certain bands allocated to the fixed-satellite service. - SF.1649 Guidance for determination of interference from earth stations on vessels (ESVs) to stations in the fixed service when the ESV is within the minimum distance. - SF.1650 The minimum distance from the coastline beyond which in-motion earth stations located on board vessels would not cause unacceptable interference to the fixed service in the bands 5 925-6 425 MHz and 14-14.5 GHz.
+- S.1587 Provisional technical characteristics of earth stations on board vessels operating in the frequency bands 5925-6425 MHz and 14-14.5 GHz which are allocated to the fixed-satellite service; - SF.1585 Example approach for determination of the composite area within which interference to fixed service stations from earth stations on board vessels when operating in motion near a coastline would need to be evaluated; - SF.1648 Use of frequencies by earth stations on board vessels transmitting in certain bands allocated to the fixed-satellite service; - SF.1649 Guidance for determination of interference from earth stations on vessels (ESVs) to stations in the fixed service when the ESV is within the minimum distance; - SF.1650 The minimum distance from the coastline beyond which in-motion earth stations located on board vessels would not cause unacceptable interference to the fixed service in the bands 5925-6425 MHz and 14-14.5 GHz.

 At WRC-03, provisions relating to ESVs were agreed in Resolution 902 (WRC-03) and Recommendation 37 (WRC-03).
-The Resolution defines distances from the low-water mark as officially recognized by the coastal State within which permission from potentially affected administrations must be obtained.
-Although the regulatory provisions are a positive step towards the recognition and operation of ESVs, they give little guidance as to how administrations should handle ESV operations within the minimum distances from the low-water mark as officially recognized by the coastal State, and do not specifically address the licensing of ESVs.
+The Resolution defines distances from the low-water mark as officially recognised by the coastal State within which permission from potentially affected administrations must be obtained.
+WRC-15 has modified ITU RR No. 5.457A allowing deployment of transmit antennas with minimum diameter of 1.2 m to operate in the band 5925-6425 MHz without prior agreement of any administration if located at least 330 km away from the low-water mark as officially recognised by the coastal State.

+Although the regulatory provisions are a positive step towards the recognition and operation of ESVs, they give little guidance as to how administrations should handle ESV operations within the minimum distances from the low-water mark as officially recognised by the coastal State, and do not specifically address the licensing of ESVs.